benarnav/benarnav.github.io/index.md

 ### AI

 I was the [lead author on a paper](https://arxiv.org/abs/2505.23575) studying chain-of-thought monitoring in AI Control.
 It has inspired some [follow up work](https://www.lesswrong.com/posts/nRcKDYi2KfRTXdvDF/extract-and-evaluate-monitoring-can-significantly-enhance) and has been cited in some [cool papers](https://arxiv.org/pdf/2507.11473).
 I continued this work at OpenAI with research on [chain of thought monitorability](https://openai.com/index/evaluating-chain-of-thought-monitorability/) and how it could be an important part of safety cases for highly capable AI systems.
+This paper was accepted to ICML as an oral presentation.

 I've recently written about how to accurately track [model capabilities](https://openai.com/index/why-we-no-longer-evaluate-swe-bench-verified/) and improve evlauations.
 I care a lot about building the field of AI safety, and I mentor researchers when I can.
 Recent projects included building dangerous capability evals to measure sabotage and methods to improve AI control.